WEB-Vlaanderen/useful-code-snippets/README.md

-# useful-php-snippets
+# Useful PHP snippets

 All snippets are free to be used.
-They contain neat ways to extract all kind of info.
+This repository contains ways convert or retrieve information that is useful in multiple projects.
 The list will be extented when new snippets may be deemed useful.

-# Author
+## Author

 Maarten Slembrouck <maarten@web.vlaanderen>